jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-03.md

 I sent Anu, but he could not withstand her;
 Nudimmud was afraid and turned back.

-But Marduk hath set out, the director of the gods, your son;
+But Marduk hath set out, the director of the gods, your [Enki's] son.

 To set out against Tiamat his heart hath prompted him.

-He opened his mouth and spake unto me, saying: "If I, your avenger, Conquer Tiamat and give you life,
-Appoint an assembly, make my fate preeminent and proclaim it.
+He opened his mouth and spake unto me, saying: "If I, your avenger, conquer Tiamat and give you life, appoint an assembly, make my fate preeminent and proclaim it.

 In Upsukkinaku seat yourself joyfully together;
 With my word in place of you will I decree fate.